 Maximum number of participant for Competition Intro Trampoline is 8 per available trampoline

-Be able to supply the necessary facilities and equipment ifed: overhead projector, flip chart, markers, long extension cord, VCR and screen, gym, major equipment, and a classroom.
+Be able to supply the necessary facilities and equipment if requested: overhead projector, flip chart, markers, long extension cord, VCR and screen, gym, major equipment, and a classroom.

-Submit registration fees for all participants at least prior to the clinic.
+Submit registration fees for all participants at least 2 weeks prior to the clinic.